wp-plugins/lightbox-plus/readme.txt

  * It seems older verions of WordPress were having jQuery conflict with the latest version of ColorBox
 * Added information to submit for support under the support tab
 * Renamed plugin to Lightbox Plus ColorBox to reflect long time usage or ColorBox as the lightbox tool
+* Updated ColorBox to version 1.3.28
+ * Fixed compatibility issue with old versions of jQuery (1.3.2-1.4.2)
+ * Added className property.
+ * Minor bugfix: clear the onload event handler after photo has loaded.
+ * Minor bugfix for calling ColorBox on empty jQuery collections without a selector.
 * Minor internal fixes and changes

 = 2.5.5 =